- Placement/Removal of IUDs (Mirena and Paraguard)

 We can draw all testing right inside the clinic.
 You don’t need to go to a separate laboratory.

-We have two psychologists on staff who will work with you and your doctor to manage any mental health issues.
+We have two psychologists on staff who are here to work with you and your doctor to manage your mental health issues.

 It’s always best to discuss any medication with the doctor before taking it, but Tylenol (acetaminophen) is generally safe for minor headaches and pains